These 16 ''Law & Order'' Episodes Were Shockingly Based On True Stories

 If you're not a big fan of classic Law & Order: Special Victims Unit or Law & Order, then you probably know someone who is.
 No lazy day off is complete without a mini-marathon.
-Thanks USA, Hulu, and Netflix for the never-ending reruns!
+Thank god for the never-ending reruns!

 But how much do they, or you, really know about the show, other than the obvious relationship goals that are Detective Olivia Benson and Detective Elliott Stabler?